Autism Assessment

 Yes, many autistic individuals can live fulfilling and independent lives, especially with early support, tailored education, and skill development.
 Independence looks different for everyone; it may include independent living, employment, or strong social relationships, depending on individual strengths and challenges.

 The exact cause of autism is not fully known.
-Research suggests it is a combination of genetic and environmental factors that affect brain development.
-It is important to note that vaccines do not cause autism; this has been thoroughly disproved by scientific studies.
+Research suggests it is a combination of genetic and environmental factors may affect brain development.
+It is important to note that vaccines do not cause Autism; this has been thoroughly disproved by scientific studies.

 Contact Us Today